 Where is the sanctuary of Bom Jesus do Monte - Location & Map

 - In North Portugal

 - North of Porto, in the town of Braga

 - 10min drive from the center of Braga town - on Mount Espinho

 - Porto to Bom Jesus Braga - 50min drive

-- Braga center to Bom Jesus Parking lot - 10 min drive
+- Braga center to Bom Jesus carpark area - 10 min drive

 - Guimaraes to Bom Jesus - 30 min drive

-- Organized excursion option - You can also visit it on a day trip from Porto.
+- Or you can book an organized excursion from Porto (day trip).
 It is combined with Braga and the Unesco Town of Guimaraes.
 Check out Program and Book

 - Bom Jesus Braga opening hours - Funicular: 8am to 8pm